Operation Desert Weasel | Hunting HTB/Sandworm

 I entered the flag and it worked.
 Legit user.txt.

+Okay we can move on.
+We have to get root privileges now.
 In privilege escalation steps to enumerate the system, pspy is my favorite tool because we can spy on root processes without root permissions.

 This is great in many ways. pspy github link